-Identification of DLK1, a Notch ligand, as an immunotherapeutic target and regulator of tumor cell plasticity and chemoresistance in adrenocortical carcinoma
+Identification of the Notch ligand DLK1 as an immunotherapeutic target and regulator of tumor cell plasticity and chemoresistance in adrenocortical carcinoma

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Immunotherapeutic targeting of cell surface proteins is an increasingly effective cancer therapy.
-However, given the limited number of current targets, the identification of new surface proteins, particularly those with biological importance, is critical.
+While immunotherapeutic targeting of cell surface proteins is an increasingly effective cancer therapy, identification of new surface proteins, particularly those with biological importance, is critical.
 Here, we uncover delta-like non-canonical Notch ligand 1 (DLK1) as a cell surface protein with limited normal tissue expression and high expression in multiple refractory adult metastatic cancers including small cell lung cancer (SCLC) and adrenocortical carcinoma (ACC), a rare cancer with few effective therapies.
-In ACC, ADCT-701, a DLK1 targeting antibody-drug conjugate (ADC), shows potent in vitro activity among established cell lines and a new cohort of patient-derived organoids as well as robust in vivo anti-tumor responses in cell line-derived and patient-derived xenografts.
-However, ADCT-701 efficacy is overall limited in ACC due to high expression and activity of the drug efflux protein ABCB1 (MDR1, P-glycoprotein).
-In contrast, ADCT-701 is extremely potent and induces complete responses in DLK1 + ACC and SCLC in vivo models with low or no ABCB1 expression.
-Genetic deletion of DLK1 in ACC dramatically downregulates ABCB1 and increases ADC payload and chemotherapy sensitivity through NOTCH1-mediated adrenocortical de-differentiation.
-Single cell RNA-seq of ACC metastatic tumors reveals significantly decreased adrenocortical differentiation in DLK low or negative cells compared to DLK1 positive cells.
-This works identifies DLK1 as a novel immunotherapeutic target that regulates tumor cell plasticity and chemoresistance in ACC.
-Our data support targeting DLK1 with an ADC in ACC and neuroendocrine neoplasms in an active first-in-human phase I clinical trial ( NCT06041516 ).
+In ACC, ADCT-701, a DLK1 targeting antibody-drug conjugate (ADC), shows in vitro and in vivo activity but is overall limited due to high expression and activity of the drug efflux protein ABCB1 (MDR1, P-glycoprotein).
+In contrast, ADCT-701 induces complete responses in DLK1 + ACC and SCLC in vivo models with low or no ABCB1 expression.
+Genetic deletion of DLK1 in ACC dramatically downregulates ABCB1 and increases ADC payload and chemotherapy sensitivity through NOTCH1-mediated transdifferentiation.
+This work identifies DLK1 as an immunotherapeutic target that regulates tumor cell plasticity and chemoresistance in ACC and supports an active phase I clinical trial targeting DLK1 with an ADC in ACC and neuroendocrine neoplasms (NCT06041516).